 Angi has organized hundreds of campaigns, demonstrations, marches, outreach events, educational conferences and seminars.
 After becoming aware of the typical American eating habit’s devastating effects on billions of animals, our planet, and the health of millions of people, Angi became vegan in 1983.
 Since 1988, Angi has been involved with black bear protection and education and was instrumental in forming the Coalition to Protect New Jersey Black Bears.
-APLNJ and the Bear Education And Resource Group host the coalition, which represents over 800,000 New Jersey residents, and has been successful in stopping eight bear hunts, and prevented seven others from moving forward.
+APLNJ and the Bear Education And Resource Group host the coalition, which represents over 800,000 New Jersey residents, and has been successful in stopping eleven bear hunts, and prevented seven others from moving forward.
 With Susan Russell, Angi also serves as co-chair of the League of Humane Voters of New Jersey.

 Wildlife Policy Director

 Susan Russell, whom the Star Ledger described as “formidable” and “gutsy,” is a veteran wildlife protection professional with years of state, national, and international experience.
 She is former vice president of Friends of Animals, Inc., (New York, New Jersey, and Washington, D.C.), and former legislative advisor for the Animal Welfare Institute’s Society for Animal Protective Legislation in Washington, D.C.